-This Hadoop tutorial is from the Hortonworks Sandbox – a single-node Hadoop cluster running in a virtual machine.
+This Hadoop tutorial can be performed with the Hortonworks Sandbox – a single-node Hadoop cluster running in a virtual machine.
 Download to run this and other tutorials in the series.
-The tutorials presented here are for Sandbox v2.0
+The tutorial presented here is for Sandbox v2.0

 Server logs are computer-generated log files that capture network and server operations data.
 They are useful for managing network operations, especially for security and regulatory compliance.

 IT organizations use server log analysis to answer questions about:

 In this tutorial, we will focus on a network security use case.
 Specifically, we will look at how Apache Hadoop can help the administrator of a large enterprise network diagnose and respond to a distributed denial-of-service attack.

 Apache NiFi is a secure integrated platform for real time data collection, simple event processing, transport and delivery from source to storage.
 It is useful for moving distributed data to and from your Hadoop cluster.
 NiFi has lots of distributed processing capability to help reduce processing cost and get real-time insights from many different data sources across many large systems and can help aggregate that data into a single, or many different places.